moogacs/docs.buf.build/docs/lint/configuration.md

 ```

 **We do not recommend using this.** Buf's goal is to help everyone develop consistent Protobuf
-schemas regardless of organization, and for a large organization, it would not be helpful
+schemas regardless of organization, and for a large organization it would _not_ be helpful
 for individual engineers to decide what should and should not be ignored.
 This should instead be
 surfaced in a repository-wide configuration file such as `buf.yaml`.

 If you do have specific items that you want to ignore, we recommended adding the offending
 types to a special file, for example `foo_lint_ignore.proto`, and setting the corresponding
 `ignore` or `ignore_only`.
-For example, say we have a legacy enum that uses `allow_alias`.
+For example, imagine a legacy enum that uses `allow_alias`:

 ```protobuf
 enum Foo {